Kiffhost/exalted-scripture-understanding/Charms/Sidereals/House of Endings/Medicine/Obituary Composition Technique.md

 -  What was the cause of death?
 -  How long has it been since he died?
 -  What unfinished business did he have?
 -  Was his death in accordance with destiny?
-If the Storyteller doesn’t have an answer in mind for a question, the Sidereal’s player should provide one, as if introducing a fact.
+If the Storyteller doesn’t have an answer in mind for a question, the Sidereal’s player should provide one, as if [[introducing a fact]].
 ## Reset
 Once per scene.